 Simon’s Story

-Simon is a former Organ Scholar of Chichester Cathedral where he accompanied the world-renowned choir regularly during the daily sung services in the cathedral.
+He is a former Organ Scholar of Chichester Cathedral where he accompanied the world-renowned choir regularly during the daily sung services in the cathedral.
 Whilst there he studied organ with the cathedral organist, Alan Thurlow and the late David Sanger.
+A resident of Berkshire Simon travels extensively throughout the UK as accompanist, continuo player and organist to several choirs, and regularly plays at cathedrals throughout the UK.
+He is also in demand as a teacher.

 Further afield, concert tours have taken him to Ireland, Germany, Belgium and the USA (including the cathedral of St. John the Divine, New York).
 Simon has broadcast on BBC TV, BBC Radio 4, BBC Radio Berkshire and Classic FM and performed with the international organ virtuoso, the late Carlo Curley.
-He has given first performances of works by Cecilia McDowell and Bob Chilcott.
+He has given first performances of works by Cecilia McDowell, Bob Chilcott and Andrew Millington.

 As an orchestral player Simon has performed with the Brandenburg Orchestras and performs as organist with both the Chameleon Arts Orchestra and British Sinfonietta.